 DEQ proposes the Environmental Quality Commission approve new permanent rules to control metals emissions from colored art glass manufacturing facilities in the Portland area.

 EQC adopted temporary rules on April 21, 2016 and this proposed rulemaking will make those rules permanent.
+DEQ is also seeking comment on possible rule modifications that would make the proposed permanent rules apply to more sources than do the temporary rules.

 Public Participation